khanhnq201/Inteligent-PIR-Sensor/README.md

 # Contents
 The repo is organized into three main parts:
+### Altium Circuit:
+This directory contains the Altium design files for the iPIR hardware.
 ### ESP32 embedded code:
 This directory contains the source code for the iPIR, which is written in C++ and designed to run on the ESP32 microcontroller.
 ### Python code for model training: